ussjoin/adif_to_qsl/README.md

 Takes an ADIF file as input, outputs QSL card labels.
 It's neat!

 ## License
-Copyright 2022, Brendan O'Connor, licensed under BSD 2-Clause for everything except `imb.py`.
+Copyright 2022, Brendan O'Connor, licensed under BSD 2-Clause for everything except `imb.py` and `USPSIMBStandard.ttf`.

 `imb.py` is also licensed under the BSD 2-clause, but is taken with extreme gratitude from <https://github.com/samrushing/pyimb>.
 I've made minimal changes to fix a few linting and py2to3 bugs, but all the work is theirs.

+`USPSIMBStandard.ttf` is available as part of the `uspsFontsNonAFP-1.4.0.zip` file from <https://postalpro.usps.com/onecodesolution>.
+It comes with a license agreement, however (and this isn't legal advice) it's not at all clear to me that it's valid because the US federal government can't copyright things---everything they do is in the public domain by default.
+So... do as you will.

 ## Prerequisites